phpearth/docs/.github/CONTRIBUTING.md

 * `image` - image used for open graph
 * `redirect_from` - 301 redirects of previous URLs

-  These files get refactored all the time and also redirections should be done at such changes.
-When Markdown file is moved, a new redirect_from is added.
+  These files get refactored all the time and redirections should also be done at such changes.
+When a Markdown file is moved, a new redirect_from is added.

 * `stage` - defines the stage where particular document or chapter is at.